Malenadu

 Malenadu (or Malnad) is a geographical region in the state of Karnataka, India.
-It covers the western and eastern slopes of the Western Ghats mountain range and is roughly 100 km in width.
-It includes the districts of Uttara Kannada, Shivamogga, Chikkamagaluru, Udupi, Belagavi, Dakshina Kannada, Hassan, Kodagu.
+It covers the western and eastern slopes of the Western Ghats mountain range, it also covers the Eastern Ghats range partly.
+It consists of 13 districts such as Uttara Kannada, Shivamogga, Chikmagaluru, Udupi, Belagavi, Dakshina Kannada, Hassan, Kodagu, Chamarajanagar, Dharwad, Haveri, Davangere, Mysore.
 The region experiences heavy annual rainfall of 1000-3800 mm; most notably, the village of Agumbe in the region, receives the highest annual rainfall in Karnataka of 10000 mm.

 This region of the state experiences unique infrastructure challenges due to settlement patterns, sparse population, topography, dense forest, and numerous rivulets.
 Villages in the Malenadu are scattered throughout remote areas.
 To encourage development in the area, the Area Development Board was created in 1991 to implement necessary projects.

-The districts initially covering the region were Shivamogga, Chikkamagaluru, Uttara Kannada, Kodagu, and Hassan.
-Agumbe, Chikmagalur, Yana, Dandeli, Sirsi, Yellapur, and the historical region of Banavasi all belong to Malenadu.
+The Malnad region consists of 13 districts however the districts initially covering the region were Shivamogga, Chikkamagaluru, Uttara Kannada, Kodagu, Hassan and Belagavi.

 Etymology

 The origin of the term Malenadu is unclear, as the word Male in Kannada can have two different meanings depending on pronunciation.
-Malē (without the retroflex 'ḷ') means ‘mountain,’ and when combined with Nadu (‘land’), it gives the meaning ‘mountainous land,’ reflecting the region’s terrain.
+Malē (without the retroflex 'ḷ') means ‘mountain,’ and when combined with Nadu (land), it gives the meaning ‘mountainous land,’ reflecting the region’s terrain.
 With the retroflex 'ḷ', however, Maḷē means ‘rain,’ and thus Malenadu also suggests ‘rainy land,’ a fitting description of the region’s high rainfall.

-Constituencies

-Presently, the Development Board operates in part or all of 13 districts of the state, and comprises 65 Assembly constituencies and 61 taluks: